 There is another way to soften cabbage leaves for the recipe that takes half the time.
 You can microwave the whole cabbage head and then separate it into individual leaves.
 Follow the link to get the full recipe.

 - Choose a deep pot of a suitable size.
-Your cabbage head should nicely fit inside.
+Your cabbage head should fit nicely inside.
 Cover cabbage with cold water and put it on high heat.
-Lower the heat down when water starts boiling.
+Lower the heat when the water starts boiling.
 Let cabbage simmer for 15 to 20 minutes.
 Wait until the leaves of the cabbage become soft and turn their color to a somewhat yellowish color.

-- Now is time to make the stuffing for our cabbage rolls.
+- Now is the time to make the stuffing for our cabbage rolls.
 Take one of the onions and chop it into small pieces.
-Heat 2 tablespoons of oil in a skillet, add chopped onion and sauté it for 3-5 minutes until soft and transparent.
+Heat 2 tablespoons of oil in a skillet, add chopped onion, and sauté it for 3-5 minutes until soft and transparent.

-- Mix them together, add salt to your taste and let the filling for cabbage rolls cook for additional 10 minutes under the lead.
+- Mix them, add salt to your taste, and let the filling for cabbage rolls cook for an additional 10 minutes under the lead.
 Let it cool down after cooking.

 - This next step is purely optional.
 However, it adds that extra flavor to golubtsy that I like.
 Heat several spoons of oil in a skillet and place cabbage rolls in one layer.
 Fry them on both sides until they turn golden.